lawnjunk/taskomatic-api/README.md

 The Taskomatic API implements a REST interface.
 Each endpoint allows an http-client to create, read, update, and delete (CRUD) a model using HTTP the appropiate HTTP methods.

 ## AUTH

+## Basic Authentication and Bearer Authorization
+When making requests to the REST API you will need to use the following two auth protocols, to successfully make requests.

+### Basic-Authentication
+Basic-auth is only used to login an existing user.
+It allows the API to trust you are who you say you are.
+To implament Basic-Authentication you need to correctly set the Authorization header on your HTTP request.

+ It should have the Value `"Basic"` + `" "` `"email"` + `":"` + `"password"`.

+ It should be formated like the following example text.
+`Authorization: Basic example@example.com:securepassword`

+### Bearer-Authorization
+Bearer-Auth is used to validate you authorized to make the request you want to.
+In other words It ensures you can't do something your not supposted to.
+After you successfuly create an account or login, the API will send you a token, that you will use to add bearer auth to your HTTP reqeusts.
+To implament Bearer-Authentication you need to correctly set the Authorization header on your HTTP request.

+It should have the Value `"Bearer "` + `" "` +  `"token"`.

+ It should be formated like the following example text.
+`Authorization: Bearer ExampleEXAMPLEexampleEXAmpleExampleExampleexampleExAMPle`

 The `/auth` endpoint is used to manage the CRUD operations of User-Model, as well as generate authentication tokens.

 ### POST /auth